chapel-lang/chapel/highlight/README.md

 Other Highlighting Options
 --------------------------

-* highlight/ : used by the Computer Lanugage Benchmarks Game
+* highlight/ : used by the Computer Language Benchmarks Game
 * latex/ : support for Chapel in the lstlistings package in LaTeX
 * source-highlight/ : support for GNU source-highlight